TsinghuaC3I/Awesome-RL-for-LRMs/README.md

 A curated collection covering models, datasets, reward designs, optimization methods, hyperparameters, empirical findings, theoretical insights, and everything about reasoning with reinforcement learning.

 ## Contents
-> ⚠️⚠️⚠️ This outline highlights only a selection of projects.
+> ⚠️⚠️⚠️ The following table of contents highlight only a selection of projects, which provide detailed configurations.
 For the most recent updates, please scroll to the bottom of the table:
 > - [Jump to Latest LLM Projects 🚀🚀🚀](#llm_latest)
 > - [Jump to Latest VLM & Agent Projects 🚀🚀🚀](#vlm_latest)